Suzukibud/Teagasc-App/README.md

 This application was built using Django and Python with the purpose of performing nitrate assessments for Teagasc Advisors.
+This application is still under development.
+New features are currently being implemented such as fertilizer plan and soil samples.

 Built using Django and Python